FeiQin-cosmologist/PowerSpectrumMultipoles/README.md

 ##########################

-Important:

-Now, please pay attention to the updated version of the power spectrum code which can be found in:
+Important:  please pay attention to the updated version of the power spectrum code which can be found in:

 https://github.com/FeiQin-cosmologist/Galaxy_Power_Spectrum